gidra5/uni/obsidian_vault/Language/Syntax/Computation expression.md

 Using `->` for describing "statement form" is ambiguous together with using same symbol for lambda shorthand.
-But not actually a big problem, since it makes more sense to interpret `->` as part of statement form rather than
+But not actually a big problem, since it makes more sense to interpret `->` as part of statement form rather than lambda and use parens to unambiguously use lambdas there.

 High-level structure: